-In this article, by looking at HMRC data on application processing times, we seek to provide businesses with clarity on the time that should be allowed when preparing for and submitting their EIS Advance Assurance Requests (AARs), and our advice on the application process to reduce unnecessary delays.
+In this article, we seek to provide businesses with clarity on the time that should be allowed when preparing for and submitting their EIS (and SEIS) Advance Assurance Requests (AARs).
+Using HMRC data on application processing times we share our advice on the application process to hopefully support in reducing unnecessary delays.

-- Additional complexity in deal structures – in particular, driven by the emerging divisions between EIS focussed institutional investors and incumbent or new angel investors.
+- Additional complexity in deal structures – in particular, driven by the emerging divisions between EIS focussed institutional investors and incumbent or new angel investors

-- The misunderstanding of risk to capital conditions – we explain this further below.
+- The misunderstanding of risk to capital conditions – we explain this further below

 Risk to capital conditions

 The introduction of the risk to capital conditions, without comprehensive guidance on how they would be applied, has meant business and advisers are experiencing difficulty in understanding how strict these rules are.
 The ‘risk to capital’ rules means that entrepreneurs must demonstrate to HMRC and investors that there is a “significant risk” of a capital loss on their shares exceeding the “net investment return”.

 Our advice to businesses seeking to apply for Advance Assurance

-2) Many sophisticated investors are unlikely to invest without such assurance already in place.
+- Many sophisticated investors are unlikely to invest without such assurance already in place.

 Some of the requirements are relatively straight forward, such as sector and age of the business.
 However, the interpretation of the requirements can be a time-consuming process depending on the specific circumstances of both the business and its existing ownership structure.
 It is much better to invest that time early on, and we advise that you seek assistance from a tax adviser who can support in understanding whether you meet the requirements.

-- This isn’t a box-ticking exercise; have the value creation strategy and investment thesis to support your application – one of the AAR requirements is that you can demonstrate how the investment will be used for growth and development.
+- This isn’t a box-ticking exercise; have the value creation strategy and investment thesis to support your application – One of the AAR requirements is that you can demonstrate how the investment will be used for growth and development.
 Therefore, ensuring that you have allowed adequate time to develop a robust growth strategy that clearly demonstrates what you will be doing and how value will be created in the business (ideally for 3-5 year, and detailed for the first 1-2 years), backed up by market data is paramount.

-- Incorporate your EIS AA application into your strategic planning – timing with this, as you can see from the data above, can be everything.
+- Incorporate your EIS AA application into your fundraising plan – Timing with this, as you can see from the data above, can be everything.
 Begin the application too soon, and you may not have identified and attracted the right investors; too late and you are grappling with completing the application and hope that it is processed in no more than 30 days.
 Too often, we have business owners that consider the EIS AA process as a separate concern from their growth strategy and funding planning.
 As we explained above, particularly in the current circumstances, being able to provide investors with EIS relief will be a source of advantage.
 It could be the difference between getting the funding you need to deliver on plans, and not.
 Therefore, incorporating the application process into your funding preparation plans and allowing some contingency for fluctuations in HMRC’s response time is advisable.

 Despite the current conditions, equity deals are still taking place and provide a vital source of capital to growing businesses.
 However, at the same time, investors are aware that some funding is required for working capital; the purpose of investment must remain for value creation and growth, i.e. not survival.
 Therefore, businesses who plan to seek equity investment and believe they may qualify for EIS are encouraged to continue to apply for Advance Assurance during this time.
 Albeit, we would expect that, given the other Government schemes ongoing, that response times may vary.

-This blog was written by Jay Sanghrajka, a Tax Partner at Price Bailey and Chand Chudasama, a Strategic Corporate Finance Partner.
+This blog was written by Jay Sanghrajka, Tax Partner at Price Bailey and Chand Chudasama, Strategic Corporate Finance Partner.
 If you are raising funds or planning to and are not sure what to do about seeking SEIS/EIS Advance Assurance, please contact either our Tax or Strategic Corporate Finance team via the form below.